 The Great Plains Toad has V shaped cranial crest

 No cranial crest.
 No stripe down middle of the back.
 The Green Toad has elongated parotoid gland.

 The Houston Toad is a federally endangered species.
 It is only found in the state of Texas.
 The Houston Toad has thicker cranial crests than other toads in the state.

-The Gulf Coast Toad is notable from the other toads because its in a different genus Incilius.
+The Coastal Plains Toad is notable from the other toads in the family Bufonidae because its in a different genus Incilius.
 This genus has a more defined cranial crest than Anaxyrus.